One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Related Work

 \paragraph{Generative Modeling.} Deep generative models have made significant progress in recent years, with diffusion models emerging as a leading framework for high-quality image, audio, and molecular generation.
 Building on principles from nonequilibrium thermodynamics and score matching~\cite{sohl2015deep,song2021score}, these models define a forward process that gradually corrupts data with noise and learn to reverse it via a neural network-based denoising process.
 Variants like DDPMs~\cite{ho2020denoising} and score-based generative models~\cite{song2021score} have shown competitive performance across a wide range of benchmarks, often surpassing VAEs and GANs~\cite{kingma2014auto, goodfellow2014generative} in sample fidelity and diversity.

 \paragraph{Accelerating Diffusion Sampling.} Diffusion models generate high-quality samples but are slow due to iterative sampling.
 One approach improves integration using higher-order solvers and expressive noise schedules~\cite{song2020denoising,lu2022dpm}, achieving high-quality results in significantly fewer steps.
 Another class of approaches seeks to distill a student model from a pre-trained teacher, reducing the sampling process to a single or few steps.
 Online distillation techniques~\cite{luhman2021knowledge, salimans2022progressive} supervise the student directly with teacher predictions during training, but require continuous access to the full teacher model, resulting in high memory and compute overhead.
-Recent methods demonstrate high-quality one-step generation across CIFAR-10, ImageNet, and text-to-image benchmarks~\cite{yin2024one,zhou2024score}, using objectives based on distribution matching~\cite{yin2024one}, score identity~\cite{zhou2024score}, adversarial training~\cite{sauer2024fast, sauer2024adversarial}, and consistency models~\cite{song2023consistency, kim2024consistency} among others~\cite{chen2023geometric, luo2023diff, nguyen2024swiftbrush, zhou2024simple}.
-Offline distillation methods~\cite{geng2023one} rely on teacher-generated noise-data pairs and decouple student training from the teacher, enabling more scalable and modular pipelines.
-As far as we know, current distillation methods largely unexplored Koopman-based perspectives and their relation to the teacher’s underlying dynamics.
+Recent methods demonstrate high-quality one-step generation across CIFAR-10, ImageNet, and text-to-image benchmarks~\cite{yin2024one,zhou2024score}, using objectives based on distribution matching~\cite{yin2024one}, score identity~\cite{zhou2024score}, adversarial training~\cite{sauer2024fast, sauer2024adversarial}, and consistency models~\cite{song2023consistency, kim2024consistency} among others~\cite{chen2023geometric, luo2023diff, nguyen2024swiftbrush, zhou2024simple, berman2025said}.
+Offline distillation methods~\cite{geng2023one} rely on teacher-generated noise-data pairs and decouple student training from the teacher.
+Aside from the concurrent work~\cite{turan2025unfolding}, current distillation methods largely unexplored Koopman-based perspectives and their relation to the teacher’s underlying dynamics.